astrowonk/covid_dash/README.md

 `sqlite3` then joins the county data and county population and stores a new enhanced table so no join is required at runtime.
 The `github` api is used to check the NY Time repository every hour, and only update the database if the files have been updated.

+The `rest_api.py` file contains a simple Flask app that serves the sqlite data over a REST api, returning json data.
+This is used to share the app to a Streamlit version ([source](https://github.com/astrowonk/covid_streamlit)), running on [the Streamlit Cloud](https://astrowonk-covid-streamlit-covid-streamlit-eis1xz.streamlitapp.com).